tldr-pages/tldr/pages/common/gdaldem.md

 # gdaldem

-> Tool to analyze and visualize DEM (digital elevation models).
+> Tool to analyze and visualize digital elevation models (DEM).
 > More information: <https://gdal.org/programs/gdaldem.html>.

 - Create a hillshade from a DEM: